v-poc/vui-vc-next/README.md

 ### Status

 - In early stage experimental status.
+Copy components manually for any usage.
 - Currently JavaScript version only, will provide TypeScript version later.
 - About project test, will provide unit and e2e test later.